dvidelabs/flatcc/README.md

 alignment of all buffer levels.

 For verifying flatbuffers, a `myschema_verifier.h` is generated.
-It depends on the runtime library but is completely independent of the the generated reader, builder, and common files.
+It depends on the runtime library and the reader header.

 Json parsers and printers generate one file per schema file and included schema will have their own parsers and printers which including parsers